Mann-Whitney Non Parametric U Test

 Calculated U is a value less than the critical value of U for a 0.05 significance level.
 Ucalculated < Ucritical .
 Hence, we can reject the null hypothesis.

-So, we can say there is a highly significant difference between male and female Juniper trees’ biomass.
+Therefore, we reject the null hypothesis and conclude that there is a statistically significant difference in the biomass distributions between male and female Juniper trees.

 Six Sigma Black Belt Certification Mann-Whitney Test Questions: